Visiting Kiawah Island Off-Season

 Away from the shore, the island is crisscrossed with bike paths.
 Wildlife abounds on the island: dolphins and Loggerhead turtles; alligators; hawks and osprey, herons and egrets; deer, and even a few secretive bobcats.
 We loved just walking and trying to spot as many creatures as possible.

 Day-trip to Charleston

-We took a day-trip to visit Charleston taking in the charms of that historic city.
+From Kiawah Island, Charleston is a short drive away.
+We took a day-trip to explore the charms of that historic city.
 From the Battery, one can view Fort Sumter in the distance, where the first shots of the Civil War were fired.
 Walking through town one can get a glimpse of the way life once was in this important Atlantic seaport.
 A large Straw Market, named for the many vendors selling woven baskets, draws tourists seeking a unique, handmade souvenir.
 Elegant columned homes with iron gates are reminiscent of other old southern cities like New Orleans.
 We especially liked looking for unique door-knockers.

-While we imagine the atmosphere is quite different in high-season, when well-to-do homeowners pour back into this exclusive, largely gated community, we thoroughly enjoyed our time in Kiawah.
+While we imagine the atmosphere is quite different in high-season, when well-to-do homeowners pour back into this exclusive, largely gated community, we thoroughly enjoyed our time on Kiawah Island.
 Special thanks to Donny’s Dad and Mayra for hosting us!